scrabbletank/farhome-rules/rulesdoc.md

 Magically enchant your weapon to fire a burst of energy with your next attack.
 You gain _Reach 1_ for the duration of the spell.
 On your next attack the target makes a Strength save against your weapon attack roll.
 On fail, you connect with the attack, converting all physical damage to Force damage and adding an extra wound die to the damage roll.
 After you make the attack the spell ends.

-Your reach increases by 1 and you add a wound die to the damage for every level above the 1st.
+Your reach increases by 1 and you add a wound die to the damage for every level above 1st.

 ___
 #### Thunderclap